BLOODANDHONOR/BLOODANDHONOR/README.md

-I'm just someone who sits around, watches conversation (wihout anyone knowing), read stuff and im a just a lil guy
+I'm just someone who sits around and read stuff im a just a lil guy